-Alaska Airlines grounds Boeing 737 Max 9 fleet after midair window blowout
+US grounds some Boeing 737 Max 9 planes after Alaska Airlines blowout

 Each jet will be returned to service after full maintenance and safety inspections, which Minicucci said the airline anticipated completing within days.

-Alaska Airlines has not provided further information about the possible cause, but the United States National Transportation Safety Board and the Federal Aviation Administration (FAA) have said they would investigate the incident.
+Alaska Airlines has not provided further information about the possible cause, but the United States National Transportation Safety Board and the FAA have said they would investigate the incident.

 Alaska Airlines Flight 1282 returned safely to @flyPDX around 5 p.m. local time on Friday, Jan.
 5, after the crew reported a pressurization issue.
 The aircraft was traveling to @flyONT in California.
 The FAA and National Transportation Safety Board (NTSB) will investigate.